 Unfortunately, not everyone who needs a loan will qualify for one from the government.
 There is a large grey area between actually making enough to pay for a child's education and the government's maximum parental income requirement.
 Some parents may be forced to go for refinancing for a mortgage adjustment that will free up cash for tuition.
 Other students may choose to get a loan or line of credit from their bank for their schooling, but these generally have higher interest rates than government loans.
 If you live in the city of Toronto and want to discuss mortgage options you need to speak with Morcan Direct.

 Foreign students do not qualify for student loans in Canada.
 Therefore if you're a foreign student and you need money to rent new condos in Toronto and pay your tuition, you will have to look for loan options in your home country.
-However, most countries will only grant loans to students studying locally, as educations abroad are much more expensive.
+However, most countries will only grant loans to students studying locally, as education abroad is much more expensive.
+Need a lawyer to discuss options?
+Contact David Himelfarb, and his Toronto lawyer referral service business.